realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### Naming of "Inverse" methods

-- Prefer using same verb and a short modifier than to use two different verbs for inverse/opposite methods.
+- Prefer using the same verb and a short adjective modifier than to use two different verbs for inverse/opposite methods.
 - ie: Prefer `CheckIn` and `CheckOut` to `Borrow` and `Return`
 - ie: Prefer `Register` and `UnRegister` to `register` and `delete` (or `remove`)
 - ie: Prefer `Suspend` and `UnSuspend` to `suspend` and `reinstate`